CLINICAL RESEARCH OFFICE

 Examples of when a VA consent document must be used:

-- SFVAMC or NCIRE employees (on their SFVAMC or NCIRE time) go to UCSF to obtain informed consent from UCSF patients.
+- VA or NCIRE employees (on their VA or NCIRE time) go to UCSF to obtain informed consent from UCSF patients for VA studies.

-- Informed consent is obtained at SFVAMC or on SFVAMC-leased property – regardless of:
+- Informed consent is obtained at VA or on VA-leased property regardless of: